Great-tailed grackle: Distribution and habitat

+Behaviour and ecology

 Behavior

 Great-tailed grackles communally roost in trees or the reeds of wetlands at night and, during the breeding season, they nest in territories using three different mating strategies: 1) territorial males defend their territory on which many females place their nests and raise young, 2) residential males live in the larger colony but do not defend a territory or have mates, and 3) transient males stay for a few days before leaving the colony to likely move on to another colony.
 Resident and transient males sire a small number of offspring through extra-pair copulations with females on territories.
 Territorial males are heavier and have longer tails than non-territorial males, and both of these characteristics are associated with having more offspring.

 Great-tailed grackles can solve The Crow and the Pitcher puzzle - a problem involving a tube that is partially filled with water and a floating, out-of-reach piece of food.
 The problem is solved by dropping objects into the water to raise the level and bring the food within reach.
 They are also behaviorally flexible, changing their preferences quickly in response to changes in cognitive tasks.